aws-samples/aws-dynamodb-examples/schema_design/SchemaExamples/SocialNetwork/README.md

 ## Overview

-This document outlines a detailed data modeling and schema design approach for a "Social Network" use case using Amazon DynamoDB.
-The model supports a system where users can interact with a social network where they can create posts, follow other users, like other user's posts, view other users following them, view the number of likes a post has, view users who liked a post, and view their timeline.
+This document outlines a use case using DynamoDB as a social network.
+A social network is an online service that lets different users interact with each other.
+The social network we'll design will let the user see a timeline consisting of their posts, their followers, who they are following, and the posts written by who they are following.

 ## Key Entities